Get the Recipe

 Everything you need to know about eating and cooking with curds

 My childhood was filled to the brim with sunny American cheese.
 Kraft made many appearances in my early days of recipe development.
-I'd zap slices with milk in the microwave for a cheese "soup" that I'd eat while sitting cross legged on the carpeted floor, dunking cold parathas into it and dodging the dog.
-At one of my mother's many elaborate dinner parties, I proudly served hors d'oeuvres of banana and Kraft-Single sandwiches spiked with frilly toothpicks (the banana played the role of the bread, an early omen for my culinary innovation).
+I'd zap slices with milk in the microwave for a cheese "soup" that I'd eat while sitting cross-legged on the carpeted floor, dunking cold parathas into it and dodging the dog.
+At one of my mother's many elaborate dinner parties, I proudly served hors d'oeuvres of banana and Kraft Single sandwiches spiked with frilly toothpicks.
+(The banana played the role of the bread, an early omen for my culinary innovation.)

 Often I kept it simple by melting some Kraft Singles over steamed broccoli florets.
-The microwave was stacked above the double oven, so on my tippy toes I'd reach blindly into it to feel if the broccoli had attained that perfect crisp-tender texture before removing it for the final gilding.
+The microwave was stacked above the double oven, so, on my tippy-toes, I'd reach blindly into it to feel if the broccoli had attained that perfect crisp-tender texture before removing it for the final gilding.
 I'd fold each slice of cheese over itself, again and again, until I was left with a perfect stack of neon cubes.
 I'd place those strategically upon each verdant bloom, one sequin at a time, before the last quick blast of heat to melt them.
 If only I had discovered surgical tweezers earlier in life.

-I also like to give broccoli a more adult treatment by charring it hot and fast under a broiler, inching toward the point of bitter blackness.
+I also like to give broccoli a more adult treatment by charring it hot and fast under a broiler, so it inches toward the point of bitter blackness.
 Broccoli can handle all the heat you throw at it.
-That's because some of the enzymes in broccoli, as well as its cruciferous cousins, are activated by heat, releasing a pungent sulfurous aroma.
+That's because some of the enzymes in broccoli, as well as its other cruciferous cousins, are activated by heat, releasing a pungent sulfurous aroma.
 This effect is worsened when you cook it low and slow.

 Daniel has written before about the value of broccoli stems.
 I prefer to cut my broccoli heads into long spears, running my knife from top to bottom, ensuring that each piece has a good amount of both floret and stem.
-Just take the time to trim an inch or two off the stalk and peel it to remove the tough skin.
+Just take the time to trim an inch or two off the stalk, and peel it to remove the tough skin.

 Toss the broccoli with olive oil and salt, taking care to massage the seasoning into all the nooks and crannies.
-An even coat of oil speeds up the browning process so your stems don't dry out before they char.
+An even coat of oil speeds up the browning process, so your stems don't dry out before they char.